Skip to main content

 Area Agencies on Aging in North Dakota (2026 Guide)

 Bottom line: North Dakota does not have several local Area Agencies on Aging.
-The state’s Aging Services staff carry out that role for the whole state.
-Most older adults and caregivers should start with the Aging and Disability Resource-LINK, also called ADRL.
-Use the ADRL site, or call 1-855-462-5465 and ask where to start.
+The state Adult and Aging Services office handles that role for the whole state.
+Most older adults, caregivers, disabled seniors, senior veterans, and families should start with the ADRL site or call 1-855-462-5465.
+If you came here looking for senior centers in North Dakota, this guide also explains how to find meal sites, activity centers, rides, and local aging-network centers.

 Emergency help in North Dakota